Depending on the seminar type, along with your seminar booking we will reserve hotel accommodation for you for the respective period.

 You will find the hotel prices in the list of seminar dates.
 Each seminar location has a link to all hotel details including the prices.

-- In all cases where we take care of the hotel booking for you, the prices stated on our website are usually full board, i.e. they include breakfast, lunch and dinner.
-IMPORTANT: If you do NOT use our rate with the included full board price you will be considered a “day guest” and the seminar hotel will bill you directly for the meals you take at the following rates.
+- In all cases where we take care of the hotel booking for you, the prices stated on our website are usually half board, i.e. they include breakfast and dinner.
+IMPORTANT: If you do NOT use our rate with the included half board price you will be considered a “day guest” and the seminar hotel will bill you directly for the meals you take.

 - For all other seminars, lunch costs are already included in the seminar fees.
 Seminar drinks are also included in the seminar fees.